-Navigating IEC 62304 Standard for Medical Software
+Navigating IEC 62304 Standard for Medical Device Software

-By Nicolas Gauthier
+Written By Nicolas Gauthier

 The process of developing medical devices is intricate, and design errors can have significant consequences for patients.
 Therefore, it is crucial to implement processes that not only ensure high quality but also effectively manage risks for both patients and users.